Specific Manuscript Collections

 - Waller's Autograph Collection

-Letters and other original manuscripts from scientists, doctors, philosophers, humanists, politicians and explorers from all over the world, from the Middle Ages to the 1950s.
+The surgeon and book collector Erik Waller’s collection of letters and other original manuscripts from scientists, doctors, philosophers, humanists, politicians and explorers from all over the world, from the Middle Ages to the 1950s.
 All the documents have been scanned and are available online.

 - Westin Collection

-Mostly biography, history and topography with a focus on Stockholm.
+In 1877 the book collector Jacob Westin donated his collection, mostly containing materials in biography, history and topography with a focus on Stockholm.

 The staff in the Special Reading Room at Carolina Rediviva is happy to assist you with your searches.